 Atlantic.Net Blog

 Velociraptor is an open-source tool that can be used for collecting host-based state information using Velocidex Query Language.
 It is based on GRR, OSQuery, and Google’s Rekall tool.
 It can scale thousands of hosts using the Velociraptor Query Language.
-VQL is an expressive query language that allows you to do anything without deploying any software.
+VQL is an expressive query language that allows you to gather information without deploying any software.

-In this guide, we will explain how to install Velociraptor on Ubuntu 20.04 server.
+In this guide, we will explain how to install Velociraptor on an Ubuntu server.
+This procedure is compatible with Ubuntu 20.04 and Ubuntu 22.04.

 By default, Velociraptor is not included in the Ubuntu default repository, so you will need to download it from the Git repository.
 You can download it with the following command: